PowerShell/platyPS/CONTRIBUTING.md

 1. Make sure that `CHANGELOG.md` is up-to-date, move section from `UNRELEASED` to new section `<release name>`.
 1. Make sure platyPS help itself (content in .\docs folder) is up to date.
    `Update-MarkdownHelp -Path .\docs` should result in no changes.
+1. Do not change the version in platyps.psd1.
+Git tag will update this version for release.
 1. From master, tag the release.
 1. Push tag to GitHub.
 1. Find the corresponding build on AppVeyor.